browserengineering/book/book/embeds.md

-Scheduling the task is necessary because `postMessage` is an asynchronous API; sending a synchronous message might involve synchronizing multiple `JSContext`s or even multiple processes, which would add a lot of overhead.
+Scheduling the task is necessary because `postMessage` is an asynchronous API; sending a synchronous message might involve synchronizing multiple `JSContext`s or even multiple processes, which would add a lot of overhead and probably result in deadlocks.

 The task finds the target frame and call a dispatch method: